partrita/DataAnalysis-w-AI-course/week05/README.md

 Discuss experience, how AI helps, what could go wrong.

+### Prediction of score

+* Modeling choices of results
+* Think about *how* you would do it first
+* Check how AI thinks about, rate the examples and look at explanations
+* take the 5 examples, and compare your predictions vs the AI predictions

 ### Discussion: Validation and Sentiment Analysis

 - **Objective:** Discuss validation techniques used in sentiment analysis.
 - **Topics for discussion:**
   - Differences between manual and AI ratings
+  - Ground Truth
   - Introduction to validation methods:
-    - Performance measurements (accuracy)

-### Prediction of score.

-* Think about *how* you would do it first
-* Check how AI thinks about, rate the examples and look at explanations
-* compare predictions in class
+  - If ground truth -- can do confusion maztric, calculate accuracy
+  - If no ground truth -- measure **agreement** between humans and AI. test difference.
+    - AI is average, but...
+    - AI with persona?
+    - AI biased ?